Evan-xia-mew/ImportCSV/readme.md

 This command will migrate default data from database/migrations folder and it will make user table in define Mysql database.

-Now we are ready

-**Run php artisan serve**

-This command will start Laravel server and give you base url of Laravel application.
-For test import and export data operation we have to write following url in browser.

 check Apache root path, for this we have open **app/Http/Middleware/VerifyCsrfToken** . check this class follow :

 *protected $except = [
         '/result'
     ];*

+Now we are ready

+**Run php artisan serve**
+This command will start Laravel server and give you base url of Laravel application.
+For test import data operation we have to write following url in browser.

 **http://localhost:8000**